EVEREST | Nepal

 How much gear can I bring?

-We pay for yak + porter transport for two 50lb duffels (1x trekking duffel which will travel with you and 1x climbing duffel which will go straight to base camp) this should be more than enough weight.
-If you want toto bring more than this with you, you will be expected to pay for the excess weight.
-This amount will include excess on the flight to Lukla and then be roughly $300/duffel each way to base camp beyond the two duffel allotments.
-Transport is getting more expensive every year so please leave the kitchen sink at home! (we already have those at base camp) Just bring what you need to be comfortable but not more than that.
+We pay for yak and porter transport for two 50lb duffels (1x trekking duffel, which will travel with you, and 1x climbing duffel, which will go straight to Everest Base Camp).
+This should be more than enough weight.
+If you want to bring more than this, you will be expected to pay for the excess weight.
+This amount will include excess on the flight to Lukla and then be roughly $300/duffel each way to Everest Base Camp beyond the two duffel allotments.
+Transport is getting more expensive every year, so please leave the kitchen sink at home!
+We already have those at Everest Base Camp, anyway!
+Just bring what you need to be comfortable, but not more than that.

 What immunizations do I need?